ajbowen249/dungeon-delver-engine/readme.md

 Using the [Virtual-T](https://sourceforge.net/projects/virtualt/) emulator, first run `clear 256, 49152`.
 Then, using the `Memory Editor` tool, load the output hex file starting and address `$C000`.

+#### Once Loaded

-Once the binary is loaded into memory, you can also save it with `savem "dde", 49152,<end address>,49152`. `<end address>` will vary by build, and is `49152` + file size (of the binary, not the hex file!)
+Once the binary is loaded into memory through any method, you can also save it with `savem "<name>", 49152,<end address>,49152`. `<end address>` will vary by build, and is `49152` + file size (of the binary, not the hex file). `<name>` is capped at 6 chars on the Model 100, so pick anything you'll remember for the given campaign name.

 ## Architecture

 The `E` in `DDE` stands for `Engine` because it is structured as a set of modules designed to present gameplay components to progress through campaigns designed for SRD 5.1 (though many features will be left unimplemented).
-To that end, the `dde` main binary is currently just for testing features as they are built, and a `campaigns` folder will eventually be added to the project that contains the top-level driver programs.
+The top-level entry points are under `src/entry_points`, and they include `src/dde.asm`.
+This means everything within `DDE` itself could end up located anywhere once assembled, depending on the campaign. `src/entry_points` also contains the unit tests entry point.

 ### Syntax